 It does feature credit limits.
 The limits are determined by the cardholder's credit score, credit age, and income at the time of application.
 Credit limits as low as $50 have been self-reported by cardholders, with limits of over $15,000 also being reported.

 Unlike many other credit cards, only one person may use the digital card.
 Each individual in a household must apply for their own Apple credit card if they wish to use it.

-Cardholders were offered the ability to miss their March payment interest free by using a new "Customer Assistance Program" with Apple Support.
-With no signs of the coronavirus pandemic slowing down, users may request payment deferment again for April as well.
+Cardholders were offered the ability to miss their March payment interest-free by using a new "Customer Assistance Program" with Apple Support.
+With no signs of the coronavirus pandemic slowing down, users have been given the ability to defer payments through June.

 Use with Apple Pay